SiemensIndustrialEdgeITA/data-service-development-kit-getting-started/examples/Read_Write_Subflows_V1.3_Example.md

 return msg;
 ```

-When the **DataService Read** node is triggered, the received **output message** will contains all the data points belonging to the configured variables in the specified time range.
-See output example in the section [DataService Read Subflow Node](#dataservice-read-subflow-node) above.
+When the **DataService Read V1.3** node is triggered, the received **output message** will contains all the data points belonging to the configured variables in the specified time range.
+See output example in the section [DataService Read V1.3 Subflow Node](#dataservice-read-v13-subflow-node) above.

 ## Documentation